discorporate/flatland/docs/source/validation/custom.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 To use custom validation, assign a list of one or more validators to a field's
-:attr:`~flatland.FieldSchema.validators` attribute.
+:attr:`~flatland.Element.validators` attribute.
 Each validator will be
 evaluated in sequence until a validator returns false or the list of
 validators is exhausted.
 If the list is exhausted and all have returned true,
 the element is considered valid.